dploeger/disclaimr/README.md

 ### Python packages

-Install Disclaimr using pip or easy_install with the package disclaimr:
+Install the requirements of Disclaimr (for example using pip):

-    pip install disclaimr
+    pip install python-libmilter netaddr django django-grappelli python-ldap

-That will also install all most of the requirements noticed above.
 You still need to install the python package for the database backend you'd like to use.
 For example, to use mysqldb run:

     pip install mysql-python

+Download the latest Disclaimr release and put it in an accessible path.

 ### Database setup